jhiggason/yahboomg1tank/README.md

    ros2 run turtlesim turtle_teleop_key
    ```

-Use your arrow keys to move the tank around. **Note** Right now the arrow keys move the tank, but nothing stops the tank.
-To be improved in future versions.
+Use your arrow keys on your keyboard to move the tank around.

 ---